josdejong/mathjs/docs/configuration.md

 # Configuration

-Math.js contains a number of configuration options.
+Math.js contains a number of configuration settings.
 Configuration can be set when creating a math.js instance, or later on using the function `config`.
-The configuration options are available:
+Availablbe configuration settings are:

 - `matrix.defaultType`.
 The default type of matrix output for functions.
   Available values are: `'matrix'` (default) or `'array'`.
   Where possible, the type of matrix output from functions is determined from the function input: An array as input will return an Array, a Matrix as input will return a Matrix.
-In case of no matrix as input, the type of output is determined by the option `options.matrix.defaultType`.
+In case of no matrix as input, the type of output is determined by the option `matrix.defaultType`.
 In case of mixed matrix inputs, a matrix will be returned always.
 - `number.defaultType`.
 The default type of numbers.
 Available values are:
   `'number'` (default) or `'bignumber'`.
 Big numbers have higher precision